apache/shenyu-website/blog/SPI-SourceCode-Analysis-MatchStrategy-SPI.md

     }
 ```

 In `filterRule()` it is also calls the  `match()` method of `MatchStrategyFactory`.
 Does it look particularly concise or even simple?
-In the [code analysis](http://shenyu.apache.org/blog/PredicateJudge-SPI) of  `PredicteJudge` , you can  see more detail about parameter processing in `shenyu-plugin`.
+In the [code analysis](https://shenyu.apache.org/blog/SPI-SourceCode-Analysis-PredicateJudge-SPI/) of  `PredicteJudge` , you can  see more detail about parameter processing in `shenyu-plugin`.

 ## Summary

-Due to the use of  `SPI` mechanism of `Apache Shen`, the parameter selection module has the characteristic of loose coupling and extensibility.
+Due to the use of  `SPI` mechanism of `Apache Shenyu`, the parameter selection module has the characteristic of loose coupling and extensibility.
 In terms of  the combination of multiple conditions, `MatchStrategy` provides a good design.
-Although currently only two implementation classes are present, it can be easily develop more complex `MatchStrategy` rules in the future,  such as "`firstOf`"-first condition must matched, or "`mostOf`"- most of the conditions must be matched, etc.
+Although currently only two implementation classes are present, it can be easily used to develop more complex `MatchStrategy` rules in the future,  such as "`firstOf`"-first condition must matched, or "`mostOf`"- most of the conditions must be matched, etc.

 Interested readers can read the source code of `'shenyu-plugin'` to learn more.